isomerpages/mccy-ncov/pages/share-content.md

 permalink: /online-platforms-content/
 ---

+### Subscribe to our SG United Telegram Channel
+**[Click here to join the Telegram channel](https://t.me/SG_United)** to receive the latest updates on content and community initiatives by Singaporeans stepping up to support one another.

 ### Download the TraceTogether App
 Download the TraceTogether app to support nationwide efforts to reduce the spread of COVID-19.
 Let's work together as a nation to combat the situation!
 Click on either link for your device type: